 Based on reports from immigration advocates, CBP officers do not always provide noncitizens with information regarding the consequences of accepting voluntary return and in some cases even compel them to “agree” to “voluntarily” depart.
 Consequently, individuals who accept voluntary departure may be forced to relinquish claims for legal status in the U.S. or become barred from lawfully reentering the United States for up to ten years.

 The LAC filed a detailed FOIA request regarding these practices in June 2011.
 CBP produced four pages of records with the promise of more to come.
 After waiting almost a year for additional documents, the LAC filed suit under the FOIA.
-Since filing suit, the parties have engaged in negotiations and CBP has continued to search for and produce additional documents.
-With the exception of the filing of CBP’s Answer, the litigation has been stayed while this negotiation and continued search and production of documents is ongoing.
+Through negotiations with the government, the LAC has obtained hundreds of pages of records.
+These records include: voluntary return procedures, training materials, a detailed list of complaints of physical abuse filed against CBP personnel from 2009-2012, documents regarding the circumstances under which CBP officers should consider prosecutorial discretion, and numerous incident reports.
+With the exception of the filing of CBP’s Answer, the litigation has been stayed pending negotiations and CBP’s continued production of responsive records on a rolling basis.

 Lawsuit Seeking CBP Guidance on Access to Counsel

 AIC v.
 DHS and CBP, No. 1:11-cv-01972 (D.D.C. filed Nov.
 8, 2011)

 The LAC has filed a suit against DHS and CBP to compel the release of records relating to noncitizens’ access to counsel before CBP.
 Read more about this suit (as well as similar suits against USCIS and ICE) on the LAC's Access to Counsel Before DHS webpage.

 CBP Abuse of Authority